University of Applied Sciences HTW Berlin

 Our highest priority is to facilitate students’ career progress.
 The MBA&E design draws upon the business experience of its lecturers and partners.
 With a balance of technical and management skills and a specialisation option, the programme trains graduates with high labour market demand.

-Currently, four specialisation options are offered:
+Currently, five specialisation options are offered:

 The new Global Procurement (GP) specialisation gives students competencies in the procurement of goods and services from international markets.